 We don't allow actions that spam users or the Directory in any way.
 Examples of spammy behavior include:

-- Actions that push content to users' mobile devices without the user's permission.
+- Actions that push content to users' mobile devices without their permission or send excessive or irrelevant content using the Update API.

 - Actions whose primary purpose is to drive traffic to a website or another app.